MetroCARD: Contactless payments

-In June 2023, the state government announced $7 million in funding for the rollout of contactless payments on the Adelaide Metro rail network.
-This project would complete the rollout, allowing commuters to transfer between all public transport modes using contactless payments.
-The rollout was completed in December 2025, after which paper tickets were no longer accepted on any Adelaide Metro service.
-Payments using the new contactless validators are processed by Commonwealth Bank.
+Following the rollout of new readers, commuters can use a Mastercard, Visa, or Adelaide Metro's Buy & Go app to pay for their journeys on all bus, train and tram services.
+Regular fares can be paid for with a Mastercard or Visa; concession and student fares cannot be paid for using this method.

+The Buy & Go app allows smartphone users to create an account and purchase the full range of Adelaide Metro fares, including concession and student fares.
+Buy & Go fares are validated with a QR code.

 Fares

 The Adelaide Metro network operates on a flat fare system.
 A Singletrip lasts 2 hours, and passengers can transfer between trains, trams and buses at any time during this period without incurring any additional fees.
-Eligible concession holders and students are charged discounted fares, and are required to have valid proof of their concession or student ID.
+A Daytrip lasts all day, and passengers can transfer between trains, trams and buses at any time during this period without incurring any additional fees.
+Eligible concession and student passengers are charged discounted fares, and are required to have valid proof of their concession or student ID.

 Since 1 July 2025, the following fares apply to all Adelaide Metro bus, train and tram services: